funkcake/Challenge-9/Develop/README.md

 * [Questions](#questions)

 ###Installation
-download it
+DownLoad and open in console

 ###Usage
-used to create a read me
+Can be used to make a Readme

 ###Contribution
-make an acount
+Send an Email to me at the listed address

 ###Test
-enter the info for your project
+Enter your info and cheak the ReadMe

 ###Questions
 Contact info
-Name: Brian Casto
+Name: Brian
 Github: [funkcake](https://github.com/funkcake)
 Please email me with any questions at casto@gmail.com